Eat for Spring: Nourish Your Body with TCM and Ayurveda

 Lighter Grains and Legumes:

-Switch out heavy grains like wheat and oatmeal for lighter and drier options like millet, quinoa, barley and buckwheat.
+Switch out heavy grains like wheat and oatmeal for lighter, drier options like millet, quinoa, barley, and buckwheat.
 Spring is also the best time to eat more legumes.
 They are lighter, easy-to-digest protein options, and their drying quality helps counteract excess moisture at this time of year.
 Try lentils, black beans, and white beans to start.

 Astringent and Sour Fruits:

 In Ayurveda, the flavour we call astringent helps cleanse the system and remove excess earth and water (Kapha), which tends to build up in spring.
-In TCM, we recommend the sour flavour, which has astringent qualities according to TCM.
+In TCM, we recommend the sour flavour, which has astringent properties.
 Sour helps stimulate the liver and encourages bile production.
 (In Ayurveda, the sour flavour can refer to fermented foods and some dairy.
 These are best avoided in spring.)

 Sour or astringent fruits and foods that are sour and sweet are generally good choices, such as apples, pomegranates, prunes, citrus and berries.

 By aligning your diet with the rhythms of nature, you can step into spring with renewed energy, clarity, and balance.
-Honour your body’s needs, savour the fresh abundance of the season, and enjoy the vibrant renewal that spring brings!
+Honour your body’s needs, savour the season’s fresh abundance, and enjoy the vibrant renewal that spring brings!

 Chinese Medicine for Yoga Online Training